 D. Review under the National Environmental Policy Act of 1969

-DOE prepared an Environmental Assessment (EA) (DOE/EA-1778) entitled, “Environmental Assessment for Final Rule, 10 CFR Part 433, ‘Energy Conservation and Fossil Fuel-Generated Energy Consumption Reduction Standards for the Design and Construction of New Federal Commercial and Multi-Family High-Rise Residential Buildings,’ and 10 CFR Part 435, ‘Energy Conservation and Fossil Fuel-Generated Energy Consumption Reduction Standards for the Design and Construction of New Federal Low-Rise Residential Buildings,’” pursuant to the Council on Environmental Quality’s (CEQ) Regulations for Implementing the Procedural Provisions of the National Environmental Policy Act (40 CFR Parts 1500-1508), the National Environmental Policy Act of 1969 (NEPA), as amended (42 U.S.C.
-4321 et seq.), and DOE’s NEPA Implementing Procedures (10 CFR Part 1021).
+DOE prepared an draft Environmental Assessment (EA) (DOE/EA-1778) entitled, “Environmental Assessment for Proposed Rulemaking, 10 CFR parts 433 and 435, ‘Fossil Fuel-Generated Energy Consumption Reduction for New Federal Buildings and Major Renovations of Federal Buildings,” pursuant to the Council on Environmental Quality’s (CEQ) Regulations for Implementing the Procedural Provisions of the National Environmental Policy Act (40 CFR parts 1500-1508), the National Environmental Policy Act of 1969 (NEPA), as amended (42 U.S.C.
+4321 et seq.), and DOE’s NEPA Implementing Procedures (10 CFR part 1021).

-The EA addresses the possible environmental effects attributable to the implementation of the final rule.
+The draft EA addresses the possible environmental effects attributable to the implementation of the today’s rule.
 The rule by its fundamental intent has a positive impact on the environment.
-The only anticipated impact of today’s rule would be a decrease in outdoor air pollutants resulting from reduced fossil fuel-generated energy consumption in new Federal buildings and major renovations of Federal buildings.
-Therefore, DOE has issued a Finding of No Significant Impact (FONSI) pursuant to NEPA, the regulations of the Council on Environmental Quality (40 CFR parts 1500-1508), and DOE regulations for compliance with NEPA (10 CFR part 1021)
+The only anticipated impact of today’s rulemaking would be a decrease in outdoor air pollutants resulting from reduced fossil fuel-generated energy consumption in new Federal buildings and major renovations of Federal buildings.

 E. Review under Executive Order 13132, “Federalism”

 Executive Order 13132, “Federalism,” 64 FR 43255 (August 4, 1999), imposes certain requirements on agencies formulating and implementing policies or regulations that preempt State law or that have Federalism implications.
 The Executive Order requires agencies to examine the constitutional and statutory authority supporting any action that would limit the policymaking discretion of the States and to carefully assess the necessity for such actions.
 The Executive Order also requires agencies to have an accountable process to ensure meaningful and timely input by State and local officials in the development of regulatory policies that have Federalism implications.
 On March 14, 2000, DOE published a statement of policy describing the intergovernmental consultation process it will follow in the development of such regulations.
 (65 FR 13735).
-DOE examined this rule and determined that it does not preempt State law and does not have a substantial direct effect on the States, on the relationship between the national government and the States, or on the distribution of power and responsibilities among the various levels of Government.
+DOE examined this rulemaking and determined that it would not preempt State law and would not have a substantial direct effect on the States, on the relationship between the national government and the States, or on the distribution of power and responsibilities among the various levels of Government.
 No further action is required by Executive Order 13132.

 F. Review under Executive Order 12988, “Civil Justice Reform”